 When I've finished, what course can I do next?

 There are many courses you could do next.
-You could join one our general E3 ESOL courses with an exam or Preparing for Level 1.
-You could also do a course without an exam.
+You could join one our general E2 or E3 ESOL courses with or without an exam or Preparing for Level 1.
 Good courses for students at the higher end of the level include: Grammar in Practice: Intermediate (E3-L1), ESOL Communicating at Work: Customer Care (Entry 3-Level 1), ESOL: finding a better job (entry 3 - level 1) and Office skills for ESOL students (entry 3 - level 1).
 Your tutor will advise you on the best course.